Sealyham Terriers originated in Wales, England. Captain John Edwards is

 Famous owners of the breed include Alfred Hitchcock, the renowned film director.

-For a terrier, this dog is calmer and but still as active as most of his kin.
+For a terrier, this dog is calmer while still being as active as most of his kin.
 Owners describe him

 as a fearless watchdog and an ideal family companion, being both loyal and loving, as well as